PHHargrove/gasnet/docs/memory_kinds.md

 # General Usage

-By default, the `configure` script in this branch does not enable support for any non-host memory kinds.
+By default, the `configure` script does not enable support for any non-host memory kinds.
 Use of new configure option `--enable-memory-kinds` enables probes for the necessary headers and libraries for all available device "kinds" (presently only "CUDA_UVA") and enables the prototype implementation of